LamiaSristy/math-magician/README.md

 4. Into the Terminal: run `cd math-magician`.
 5. Into the Terminal: run `npm install`.
 6. Into the Terminal: run `npm start`.
-6. To see the website in the browser, open browser and load `localhost:3000`.
+7. To see the website in the browser, open browser and load `localhost:3000`.

+**To run the test suits:**
+1. Into the Terminal: run `npm test`.
+2. Press `a` to run all tests.

 ## `Author Details::`